pennlabs/penn-clubs/frontend/markdown/sacfair.md

     - Waiting room – **disabled**
     - Mute participants upon entry - **enabled**
     - [Only authenticated users can join](https://support.zoom.us/hc/en-us/articles/360037117472-Authentication-Profiles-for-meetings-and-webinars) - **enabled**
+- <important>Ensure that you setup and test breakout rooms before the SAC fair starts!
+If you do not setup breakout rooms beforehand, you will not be able to use them during the meeting.</important> We recommend getting familiar with breakout rooms before the fair starts, as the behavior may not be what you expect.
+While using breakout rooms, ensure that you still have an officer in the main room in case anyone comes in.

 ## 🎤 Hosting Your Zoom Event
 - If you use a personal account, the maximum number of people that can attend your meeting at once is **100 people**.
 If you use the school provided account, this limit increases to **300 people**.
 You can check the meeting limit for you account on the Zoom settings page.